sentinel-tools/pod-connector/README.md

 redis-cli yourself.
 You will be placed directly into the redis-cli shell on a successful execution.
 Of course, this means redis-cli must be in your PATH.

+# Which Pod Tool?
+Why pod-connector and pod-manager?
+Pod Connector's primary purpose is to provide connectivity to the specified pod, with a bit of info available.
+Pod Manager, however, is designed to make changes to sentinel and in some cases directly to the instances in the pod.

+You might give access to pod-connector people whom you are willing to allow connectivity to the pod, but reserve pod-manager access for those who manage sentinel and the pod.
+Different needs, different tools.
+This is much simpler than yet another user system in a tool.

 # TODO
 * Option to set various sentinel variables such as down-in-milliseconds